Happiness science is the scientific study of happiness with the goal of finding strategies to increase our happiness levels.

 Positive psychology is the study of positive human characteristics such as strength, resilience, well-being, and optimal functioning.
 The goal of positive psychology is to make people happier by understanding and building positive emotions, life satisfaction, and meaning.

-Positive psychology does not ask people to flaunt fake smiles while imploring them to be just happy.
+However, this branch of psychology does not advocate ignoring people’s problems.
+It does not compel people to wear fake smiles while asking them to be happy.

 1. Is psychology a positive science?

-To balance the field of psychology, Martin Seligman and his colleagues started the positive psychology movement in 1998.
+Psychology in the traditional sense has not been a positive science.
+Traditionally, psychology has been concerned with the study of mental illnesses and dysfunctions.
+To balance the field of psychology, Martin Seligman and colleagues started the positive psychology movement in 1998.

 2. How helpful is positive psychology?